sassoftware/saspy/saspy/doc/source/configuration.rst

 3) Azure JWT (actually, any JWT perhaps, in the future)

    'jwt' is the key to provide that non-Viya Bearer Token, to then pass through to SASLogon to get the Viya Bearer Token to use.
-   And these tokens, are just big long random strings; 3300+ bytes long (so you know you're passing in the right thing).
+   And these tokens, are just big long strings; thoussnads of bytes long strings of random characters (so you know you're passing in the right thing).

 4) SASLogon Authentication Token